-6 MeBo200
+7 MeBo200

-Based on the experience of the successful MeBo development and deployments we are presently developing with funds of the Federal Government of Germany (Ministery of Education and Research) the second generation MeBo called MeBo200.
+Based on the experience of the successful MeBo development and deployments, we are presently developing, with funding from the Federal Government of Germany (Ministery of Education and Research, BMBF), the secondgeneration MeBo: MeBo200.
 This drill rig will be able to conduct core drilling down to 200 m below sea floor.
-It is developed within a cooperation of the company BAUER Maschinen GmbH - responsible for the drill mechanics and hydraulics - and MARUM.
-By optimizing the interplay between loading arm, chucks and feeding system we were able to increase the stroke length from 2.35 to 3.5 m.
-The MeBo200 is mounted in a 20' transport frame.
-Thereby it was possible also to increase the loading capacity of the magazines which together with the increased stroke length results in a substantial increase of the drilling depth capabilities.
+Its development is within a cooperation of the company BAUER Maschinen GmbH - responsible for the drill mechanics and hydraulics - and MARUM.
+By optimizing the interplay between loading arm, chucks and the feeding system, we were able to increase the stroke length from 2.35 to 3.5 m.
+The MeBo200 is mounted in a 20 ft transport frame, allowing for standard container shipping.
+As a result of this it was possible also to increase the loading capacity of the magazines, which together with the increased stroke length results in a substantial increase of the drilling depth capabilities.

-7 Summary and conclusions
+8 Summary and conclusions

 The sea floor drill rig MeBo is a robotic drill rig that is deployed on the sea bed and remotely controlled from the research vessel.
-H-size drill tools for wire line core drilling are stored on two magazines on the drill rig and allow drilling down to 80 m below sea

-- floor for coring soft sediments as well as hard rocks.
-A 2500 m long umbilical is used for lifting the 10 to heavy device as well as for energy supply and data transfer.
-The MeBo system comprises the drill rig, the lift umbilical winch, control station, and the launch and recovery system, and is transported in six containers.
-It is deployed worldwide from German and international research ships and proved its capability during - 10 13 scientific expeditions between 2005 and 2012.
-Average core recovery rates of close to 80 % where achieved in different types of geologies including hemipelagic muds, gas hydrate bearing sediments, sands, glacial till, and carbonate rock.
-Next to core drilling the MeBo is used for bore hole logging in the logging while tripping method as well as for the instrumentation of bore holes for long term monitoring of pressure and temper- - ature changes within the sediments.
-The experiences with the MeBo are now used for developing a second generation drill rig called MeBo200 capable of drilling down to a depth of 200 m below sea floor.
+H-size drill tools for wireline core drilling are stored in two magazines on the drill rig and allow for drilling down to 80 m below sea floor for coring soft sediments as well as hard rocks.
+A 2500 m-long umbilical is used for lifting the 10t device as well as for energy supply and data transfer.
+The MeBo system comprises the drill rig, the lift umbilical winch, the control station and the launch and recovery system, and is transported in six containers.
+It is deployed worldwide from German and international research ships and proved its capability during 14 scientific expeditions between 2005 and 2012.
+Average core recovery rates of 73% were achieved in different types of geologies including hemipelagic muds, gas-hydrate-bearing sediments, sands, glacial till and carbonate rock.
+Besides core drilling, the MeBo is used for borehole logging in the logging-whiletripping mode as well as for the instrumentation of boreholes for long-term monitoring of pressure and temperature changes within the sediments.
+Experience with the MeBo is now being used for developing a second-generation drill rig called MeBo200, which is capable of drilling down to a depth of 200 m below sea floor.

 Acknowledgements.
 The authors thank the MARUM personnel for their valuable contributions to the development and operation of the MeBo.
-Development of the MeBo was supported by the 20 Bundesministerium für Bildung und Forschung (Federal Ministry of Education and Research) and by the State of Bremen.
-Operational support was provided by funding from the DFG (DFG-Forschungszentrum/Excellenzcluster "The Ocean in the Earth System"), by the Senatskommission für Ozeanographie (Senate Commission for Oceanography), and the coordination head-quarters for the METEOR/MERIAN.
-We also thank the captains and crews of the research ships METEOR, MARIA S. MERIAN, SONNE, POURQUOI PAS?, and CELTIC EXPLORER for their support during the research expeditions with the MeBo.
+Development of the MeBo was supported by the Bundesministerium für Bildung und Forschung (Federal Ministry of Education and Research) and by the State of Bremen.
+Operational support was provided by funding from the DFG (DFG-Forschungszentrum/Excellenzcluster "The Ocean in the Earth System"), by the Senatskommission für Ozeanographie (Senate Commission for Oceanography) and by the coordination headquarters for the Meteor/Merian.
+We also thank the captains and crews of the research ships Meteor, Maria S. Merian, Sonne, Pourquoi Pas? and Celtic Explorer for their support during the research expeditions with the MeBo.